shovel-org/GithubActions/README.md

     - Use `${{ secrets.GITHUB_TOKEN }}`
 1. `GITH_EMAIL`**
     - String
-    - If specified, [`SHOVEL`](https://github.com/Ash258/Scoop-Core) implementation will be used
-1. `SHOVEL`
-    - Anything.
-Use `1`
-    - If specified, [`SHOVEL`](https://github.com/Ash258/Scoop-Core) implementation will be used
-    - It will be required in future versions to support installation/uninstallation PR checks
 1. `SCOOP_BRANCH`
     - String
-    - If specified, scoop config 'SCOOP_BRANCH' will be configured and scoop updated
+    - If specified, `shovel config 'SCOOP_BRANCH' $env:SCOOP_BRANCH` will be configured and shovel updated
 1. `SKIP_UPDATED`
     - Anything.
 Use `1`
     - If specified, log of checkver utility will not print latest versions